rmoralespp/jsonl/docs/dump_fork.md

 import jsonl

-def get_temperature_by_city():
+def fetch_temperature_by_city():
     """
-    Generates files for each city with daily temperature data for the initial days of the specified years.
+    Yielding filenames for each city with daily temperature data for the initial days of the specified years.
     """